Evo-MInt/MicGen-lab-website/_members/vishaal-dhokiya.md

 ---

 Vish joined us in 2021 working on mosquito microbiomes and running our in-house MiSeq.
-In 2022 he was awarded an MRC/DTP scholarship and will embark on his PhD studies on mosquito-_Wolbachia_ interactions with us.
+In 2022 he was awarded an MRC/DTP scholarship and will embark on his PhD studies on mosquito - _Wolbachia_ interactions with us.